muratk3n/thirdwave/en/2017/08/production-gdp-globalization.md

 defense contractors, solar panel, drone makers, or rice farmers, and bottlers of Coca Cola?

 USA is in good shape in this sense.
-Yeah there are income inequalities, no universal healthcare, but these problems are easy to fix.
-You tar and feather couple politicians, kick'em around little bit, you get what you need.
+Sure there are income inequalities, no universal healthcare, but these problems are technically easy to fix.

 Tacit knowledge is key.
 As someone who worked / works on transfering massive knowledge to others I can attest to this.
 We know more than we